Friday, January 6, 2012

 Images of Erin Ingram, her father and first responders on March 9 outside her home.

 Lithonia, GA - On March 9, 2010, Erin Ingram, then 8-years old, was nearly mauled to death just outside her home by two pit bulls owned by a neighbor.
 The first responder images depict a grisly scene, and it was.
 In a rare event, a journalist sought out Erin's police report and published it online.
-Erin quickly underwent the amputation of the lower part of her left arm along with many other surgeries as doctors tried to stave off additional disfigurements and maimings.
+Erin quickly underwent the amputation of the lower part of her left arm along with many other surgeries as trauma doctors tried to stave off additional disfigurements and maimings.

 The Criminal Trial